JetBrains/ij-perf-report-aggregator/readme.md

 Directory `dashboard` contains Vue.js application built using [Element Plus](http://element-plus.org/) Desktop UI Library.

  * `pnpm i` to install dependencies. [pnpm](https://pnpm.js.org/en/installation/) is recommended, do not use Yarn or NPM.
- * `pnpm serve` to start a dev server with hot module replacement.
+ * `pnpm run dev` to start a dev server with hot module replacement.

 To change dashboard, edit your dashboard page `*Dashboard.vue`, for example `IntelliJDashboard.vue` or `SharedIndexesDashboard.vue`.